-The school belongs to the West Sussex Working With Others Partnership (WWO) which develops social skills such as turn taking, listening to each other and having respect for each other.
+The school is part of the West Sussex Working With Others Partnership (WWO) which develops social skills such as turn taking, listening to each other and having respect for each other.
 We also run interventions that provide emotional support to children that require it, from developing their confidence to join in with activities to having a greater awareness of their emotions and how they can regulate them.

-The school is currently working to establish an 'Education for Safeguarding' (E4S) scheme of work to meet the needs of the Department for Education (DfE) Relationship, Health and Sex Education (RSHE) framework 2020.
-E4S is based on four cornerstones which school will use to support the children's education.
+The school follows the 'Education for Safeguarding' (E4S) scheme of work to meet the needs of the Department for Education (DfE) Relationship, Health and Sex Education (RSHE) framework 2020.
+E4S is based on four cornerstones which school uses to support the children's education.
 Age appropriate planning and teaching will be used for our infant school age children.